Chukwuka1488/Observability-Stack-for-Polygon-RPC/src/app-doc.md

 - **Flask-RESTx Integration**:
   - A `block_model` is defined using Flask-RESTx `api.model` for defining the structure of the response.
-  - A Flask-RESTPlus `Resource` class `BlockNumber` is used to define the `/block_number` endpoint, which fetches and returns the current Polygon block number.
+  - A Flask-RESTx `Resource` class `BlockNumber` is used to define the `/block_number` endpoint, which fetches and returns the current Polygon block number.

 - **Scheduler and Logging**:
   - A background scheduler (`BackgroundScheduler`) is used to fetch the block number every 5 minutes.